 The truth: Program eligibility and restrictions may apply

-While some health insurance plans offer free or discounted gym memberships as part of their wellness programs, these benefits may be subject to eligibility requirements or limitations.
+While some health insurance plans offer free or discounted gym memberships as part of their wellness programs, these benefits may be subject to eligibility requirements or limitations, which may not be included in an insurance company advertisement.

 Be sure to review your plan’s wellness program details to understand any restrictions or conditions associated with gym membership benefits.